arielchuri/emergentobjects/microcontroller_intro/micro_programming_quiz.md

 # Micro Programming Quiz

 Each problem includes psuedo code to get you started.
+Psuedo code is the idea of how the code should work, not actual code.

 ## Starter Code